Smattr/rumur/doc/vs-cmurphi.rst

 CMurphi requires the index of multiset to be a scalarset bound.
 Rumur supports any constant expression as a bound.

+This limitation of syntax-only support applies also to the multiset construct ``MultisetAdd``.

 Unions
 ^^^^^^
 Models that use the ``union`` type can be parsed with librumur, but generation